Hotel centred cycling holidays

 A little luxury in the Heart of Brittany

-Since Breton Bikes started we've built up a relationship with around 50 little hotels in Brittany - these places are friendly, personal and give a real taste (in every sense) of Brittany - more importantly they like, and value our guests so you will be sure of a warm welcome...
+Since Breton Bikes started we've built up a relationship with around 50 little hotels in Brittany and produced detailed cycling routes to link them - these places are friendly, personal and give a real taste (in every sense) of Brittany - more importantly they like, and value our guests so you will be sure of a warm welcome...
 The hotels we use are not the large impersonal "chain" type, but small family run establishments ranging from three rooms to thirty.
 They are obviously very varied, and no we can't say they all have 2-stars or 3-stars (some do), or this certificate or that award, in truth the various 'labels' offer little guide to what a hotel is like (I've seen horrid 2-star hotels!).
 But they all provide at the very least simple, but good accommodation and a friendly welcome.
 They also supply some rather good food - have a look at our guide to food in Brittany article for typical examples...

 Of late we've increasingly turned to Chambres D'Hotes to add flexibility to our routes, these are literally B&B's but the standards are superb with en-suite facilities and always in beautiful buildings.
 In fact we've come to regard them as better than many hotels regardless of how many stars they have!
 To give you some idea, on one route you stay first in a 14c hotel converted from stables of a ruined abbaye (stunning location).
 Next day is in at a farm in the middle of nowhere, where the farmer's wife will cook you a huge meal fit for cyclist.
 Next day is in a modern, but family run hotel set right on the banks of the canal, Then off to a converted doctors townhouse in a Napoleonic town full of wood panelling and run by two sisters and thence to a 15c coaching inn then lastly to another Chambre D'Hote in the middle of nowhere, where the host is a retired chef from the Cantal who believes strongly in the positive effect of cholesterol...
 This is a typical mix...
 The fact that so many of these places have as few as three rooms means that we also have to have several alternatives for some routes, but in every case they are just as good - otherwise we wouldn't use them.